ibm-messaging/mq-golang/samples/README.md

 * pubsub.sh  : Start amqssub and then run the amqspub program immediately

 Building a container:
 * runSample.sh           : Drives the process to get `amqsput` into the container
+* runSample.bud.sh       : Drives the process to get `amqsput` into the container using podman/buildah as an alternative approach
-* runSample.Dockerfile : Instructions to create the container with its dependencies
+* runSample.*.Dockerfile : Instructions to create containers with runtime dependencies
 * runSample.gomod        : Copied into the container as `go.mod`
+Two variants of the Dockerfile are provided.
+Set the `FROM` environment variable to "UBI" to use Red Hat Universal Base Images as the starting points for building and runtime;
+otherwise an Ubuntu/Debian combination is used.

 The `mqitest` sample program in its own subdirectory is a more general demonstration of many of the features available from the MQI rather than focussed on a specific